ClarkVision.com

 Landscapes with Wildlife

-As part of my photography, I have turned to mostly digital work, I obtain images on normal film with 35mm and 4x5 cameras as well as with digital cameras.
-The film is developed and scanned.
+As part of my photography, I have turned to mostly digital work, I used to obtain images on normal film with 35mm and 4x5 cameras and over the last decade with digital cameras.
+I still have several 4x5 and one 8x10 view camera, but rarely use them as digital mosaics have largely replaced them.
+When I use film, the film is developed and scanned.
 I then edit the images to remove defects, dust, compress dynamic range (so the image can be printed), and adjust color balance and contrast.
 See my Digital Work Flow for more details on this process.

 Another problem, mentioned above, is wind blurring flowers and vegetation.
 In some cases, when there is a light breeze, I typically wait (sometimes hours) for lighting, best clouds and a calm period (only a few seconds are needed) to get the best image.
 In such cases, I'll photograph key elements in the scene ( e.g. a flower in the foreground), zoomed in with 35mm to record details that might be blurred in the large format image.
 Again, back at the computer, blurred components can be replaced with sharper images of the same thing.
-I generally will not label images with every digital fix such as described in this paragraph.
+While my intent with 4x5 film was to do this to get beyond the technology, I actually only did this with one image.
+One flower in this image was photographed with 35mm and replaced in the 4x5.
+The 35mm cameras was along side the 4x5.
+The image where I did this was: Wildflowers in the Maroon Bells - Snowmass Wilderness of Colorado

 More recently, I have turned to photography with digital cameras.
 Mosaics have taken the place of most large format images.
 See my article on Large Digital Mosaics as a Substitute for Large Format Film for more details.
 Digital mosaics have enabled large-format class photos to be obtained with much shorter shutter speeds, allowing work in windier conditions, or including animals.
 Examples: Foggy Serengeti Sunrise with Zebras and this Cheetah mosaic .

-The resulting images I "create" are technical representations to get around the limitations of camera/film technology.
-I do not subscribe the the view that such manipulation is unethical.
-I am not trying to show you an exact duplicate of what the film recorded, but what I liked/remembered about being in that location.
+The resulting images I "create" are technical representations to get around the limitations of camera/film/digital technology.
+I do not subscribe to the view that such manipulation is unethical.
+I am not trying to show you an exact duplicate of what the film recorded (e.g. because film is not an exact record of the scene), but what I liked/remembered about being in that location and what can be done to get beyond the technical limitations of the camera technology.

 Digital modification of large-format images, high-resolution scans of 35mm images, and digital camera images requires hours of work, even for small changes, like fixing a blurred flower.
-Thus, in any of my images, the vast majority of each image has had no manipulation.
+Thus, in any of my images, the it is a rare image that has had manipulation and I note it on this site.
 I try to make the best image in the field, as that saves the most time.
-And again, any image to which an animal was added to the 4x5 image, even if it was there in the scene moments before the image was obtained (and photographed with a different camera) will be noted in the caption.
+And again, any image to which an animal or ANY other subject that was added to the image, even if it was there in the scene moments before the image was obtained (and photographed with a different camera) will be noted in the caption (and again, this sort of manipulation is no longer necessary with digital cameras).
 Digital mosaics are also noted in the image description.
+Unless specifically stated, all the objects seen in the image were there and in the same locations at the time I made the photograph (or series of photos in the case of mosaics and multiple exposures).

 I also do not remove or add elements to the scene except in rare circumstances, and when I do I note it in the captions.
 I have been accused of many things, such as replacing the eyes in my bear images with fake eyes.
-The eyes are real.
+The eyes are all real in every image.
 The animal images are real and no manipulation has been done.
-I don't clear sticks from the view.
+I don't clear sticks from the view in a photo editor.
 For example, some photographer critics have said I should remove the stick in front of the birds in this image: The Kiss, Great Blue Herons at Sunset but I prefer to leave the stick because that was the way it was when I took the picture.
 That represents real nature.
-As a result it may never win in a photo contest, but I think it is a more powerful image with the stick.
+As a result The Kiss image may never win in a photo contest, but I think it is a more powerful image with the stick.

 So please view the galleries with these thoughts in mind.